piepdx/pie-cookbook/notes/startups/startups-selecting.md

 Accelerators are all about "not going it alone."
 Founders should be predisposed to this pack mentality, in the most positive sense.

 ## Idea

+Once you've determined you have good people in the mix and that the founders have a high likelihood of success in the accelerator environment you're creating, then you can start looking at the idea, product, service, or solution upon which the company is going to be built.

+If you're building an accelerator that is focused on demonstrating a return on investment, there is one critical element of this selection criteria with which PIE did not have to deal.
+But if you're all about IRR, you will.
+And it's this:

+> The driving idea must not be about seeing a product come to fruition.
+The driving idea must be about building a scalable and sustainable business.

+Why the distinction?
+There are any number of entrepreneurially minded folks who have no desire to actually

 ## Excitement